Netbreeze-GmbH/coffeescript-style-guide/README.md

 If the function accepts a callback, take it as last argument.

-If the function accepts an Error object i.E. a typical callback, take it as first argument.
+If the function accepts an Error object _i.E. a typical callback_, take it as first argument.

 <a name="strings"/>
 ## Strings